History & Library

 It became clear at that point, I really didn't know much at all.
 There was still a long way to go.
 My visions of great accomplishment were dashed.
-All I had really managed to do, was survive the typical weed-out of lesser students.
+All I had really managed to do was survive the typical weed-out of the lesser students.

-The reality that I could still be a casualty, flunk out of A&M, hit hard with just one quiz score.
+The reality that I could still be a casualty and flunk out of A&M, hit hard with just one quiz score.

 My very first score in Automatic Control Theory (Dr. Bhattacharyya) was a “20”.

-I waked out of that class stunned.
+I shuffled out of class stunned.
 Automatic Control Theory was required for graduation.
 No substitutes.
 At that point, I resolved to do whatever was necessary and step up to the plate.
-I isolated myself from the rest of my peers.
-Days, weeks spent in the library.
+I isolated myself from the rest of my peers (as Wyckoff did a century ago).
+Days, weeks, months spent in the library.
 Absolute focus.
-It was a personal failure as I told no-one that I made a '20'.
+It was a personal failure as I told no-one about the '20'.

-The result was, at the end of the semester my final grade in that class was an “A”.
-I believe that's also the semester I made the Dean's Honor Roll
+At the end of the semester, my final grade in that class was an “A”.

 For those reading this who are top performers, business owners, leaders, the above story may sound familiar.
 You may have one (or several) of your own.